nanogchen/Q-Twin/README.md

 # Q-Twin
-A Digital Twin for Molecular Scattering, with a graphical user interface that can be used locally or in the cloud.
+A Digital-Twin Beamline for Molecular Scattering and Coherent Dynamics, with a graphical user interface that can be used locally or in the cloud.

 <p align="center" width="70%">
     <img width="60%" src="schematic.jpg">